 The dino to bird folks incorrectly consider creatures like Alvarezsaurids to be dinosaurs.
-However, Alvarezsaurids were primitive birds that came later (closer to today) than the first birds.
-Alvarezsaurids were likely secondarily flightless birds.
+However, Alvarezsaurids were secondarily flightless primitive birds.

 The dino to bird folk make that mistake because the Alvarezsaurids were land-based.